 Bubbling Ponds is a large area owned and managed by Arizona Game and Fish Department.
-Recently Northern Arizona Audubon Society has formed a partnership with AZ G&F to develop the site as a dedicated wildlife education area.
+Recently Northern Arizona Audubon Society has formed a partnership with AZ G&F and has developed the site as a dedicated wildlife education area.
 To that end, NAAS has developed a trail system, observation decks, interpretive signage, an outdoor educational venue and a Ramada for group use.
 Today the site is a wonderful wildlife viewing and education facility.
 The birding, especially during migration, is outstanding and features the Common Black Hawk which nests on the site.
 An avid birder can easily spend a half day here.
 The entire site can be hiked in an hour.

-A particular marshy pond, which will be signed, supports a small population of the Northern Mexican Garter Snake which is officially declared "Threatened" under the US Fish & Wildlife Endangered Species Act.
+A particular marshy pond, which will is signed, supports a small population of the Northern Mexican Garter Snake which is officially declared "Threatened" under the US Fish & Wildlife Endangered Species Act.
 There are very few such sites in the entire Verde Valley.